iamlothian/Implement.js/README.md

 A summary of common inheritance patterns, some employed by this framework:
 [javascript-inheritance-patterns](http://davidshariff.com/blog/javascript-inheritance-patterns/)

-*NOTE*: Implements makes no assumption about your contractors, so you should write you own guard code.
+*NOTE*: Implements makes no assumption about your constructors, so you should write you own guard code.
 Here is an example:
 [Basic JavaScript Part 4: Enforcing New on Constructor Functions](http://elegantcode.com/2010/12/21/basic-javascript-part-4-enforcing-new-on-constructor-functions/)

 ...
 Now that you are familiar with these consept, back to Implament.js.